 There comes a time when only mulled wine will do (and the time is nigh).
-Try these mulled wine recipes for a different take on everyone’s favourite festive tipple…
+This year we’re upgrading to try something a little different though.
+Try these alternative mulled wine recipes for a different take on everyone’s favourite festive tipple.

 Alternative Mulled Wine Recipes